Building your home

 - get involved in community meetings about fire preparedness in the neighbourhood.
 Go to the CFA website for meeting details.

-For further information please visit the CFA website and the Building Commission website.
+For further information please visit the CFA website and the VBA website.

 For further information see Related Links - Septic and waste water management.